eneiand/eneiand.github.io/_posts/2015-01-06-building-apps-with-asp-mvc-4.md

   * _Layout.cshtml
   * _ViewStart.cshtml defines what the layout view is, hierarchical and can be overriden in code
   * @section can define a section that will appear somewhere on the layout page
+* HTML Helpers
+  * Create inputs, links, forms
+  * @Html.EditorFor
+  * @Html.ActionLink
+  * keep views simplie
+* Partial Views
+  * re-use a view
+  * simplify views
+  * Shared folder makes it available everywhere
+  * @Html.Partial(nameOfView, modeltoRender)
+  * @Html.Action() => call another controller from this one, place the ouput here, like a subrequest
+    * BestReview on Reviews controller to appear on Layout
+    * return a PartialView